Making the Decison to Train Your Own Hearing Dog

 A challenge and a reward.

 Though the decision to train your own Hearing Dog is a challenging one, it can also be a rewarding experience.
-Golden Ears will teach you and your dog as a team, however, be aware that you will be expected to follow our instructions and advice.
-You will need to make a commitment to daily time for care and training of your dog.
+Golden Ears owner-training program teaches the human and dog as a team.
+Students are expected to follow our instructions and advice to be successful.
+Students must be willing to make a commitment to daily time for care and training of their dog.
 If you are not willing to commit to following the program's instructions and advice, this type of program may not be a good choice for you.

 If you already have a dog that you would like to train, contact us about testing it to see if it has the potential to make a good Hearing Dog.

 If you do not currently own a dog, we may be able to work with you to help you find a candidate.
 Over the years, we have successfully paired numerous rescue/shelter organization dogs with their Deaf/Hard of Hearing partners.
 Some of these wonderful dogs may have otherwise have been euthanized.